The Study of Religion and Philosophy

 There are many ways religion or philosophy majors can get experience outside the classroom, including:

 Excellent Graduate School Preparation and Placement

 Getting involved in campus activities provides a way to connect with others of like interests.
-Students can participate in a variety of programs, including the Religion and Philosophy colloquium, film series, and speakers sponsored by the Center for Church and Society.
+Students can participate in a variety of programs, including the film series, and speakers sponsored by the Benne Center for Religion & Society.
 Theta Alpha Kappa, the Religion honor society, and Phi Sigma Tau, the honor society in Philosophy, recognize academic excellence.